-Ageing is accompanied by an impairment of the physiological systems including the immune system.
-In fact, it is well known that with the passage of time there is a decrease in the resistance to infections and an increase in autoimmune processes and cancer.
+In fact, it is well known that with the passage of time there is a decrease in resistance to infections and an increase in the autoimmune processes and cancer.
 This indicates the presence of a less competent immune system, which exerts a great influence on the increasing morbidity and mortality observed in ageing human subjects (Wayne et al. 1990).
 Moreover, the high death rate found in aged populations is due in great proportion to infectious processes (High 2004).
-Thus, it is presently accepted that almost every component of the immune system undergoes striking ageassociated re-structuring, leading to changes that may include enhanced as well as diminished functions, this fact being denominated immunosenescence (Aw et al. 2007, De la Fuente and Miguel 2009).
-We have studied the changes in several immune cell functions through age of experimental animals, such as rats and specially mice, and of human beings, and we have observed a similar age-related evolution of many of these functions in immune cells from peripheral blood of humans and from the peritoneum of mice (De la Fuente 2002, De la Fuente et al., 2004a, b, 2005; De la Fuente and Miquel 2009, Arranz et al., 2010; De la Fuente et al. 2011a).
-In agreement with the oxidation theory of ageing (Harman 1957, Miquel et al. 1980, Miquel 1998), we have observed that those age-related changes of immune cell functions have as their basis an oxidative and inflammatory stress situation, which has among its intracellular mechanisms the activation of the NFkB in the immune cells (De la Fuente et al. 2005, De la Fuente and Miquel 2009, Arranz et al. 2010).
-Moreover, we have proposed a key involvement of the immune system in the rate of ageing of each organism, since there is a relation between the redox state and functional capacity of the immune cells and the longevity of individuals (De la Fuente and Miquel 2009, Alonso-Fernandez and De la Fuente 2011).
-A confirmation of this role of the immune system in the oxi-inflamm-ageing is that the administration of adequate amounts of antioxidants in the diet, which improves the immune cell functions, decreasing their oxidative stress, in experimental animals and humans, increases the longevity of mice (De la Fuente et al. 2008, Arranz et al. 2008, De la Fuente and Miguel 2009, De la Fuente 2010, De la Fuente et al. 2011a,b).
+Thus, it is presently accepted that almost every component of the immune system undergoes striking age-associated re-structuring, leading to changes that may include enhanced as well as diminished functions; this fact being denominated immunosenescence (Aw et al. 2007, De la Fuente and Miquel 2009).
+We have studied the changes in several immune cell functions through age of experimental animals, such as rats and specially mice, and of human beings, and we have observed a similar age-related evolution of many of these functions in immune cells from the peripheral blood of humans and from the peritoneum of mice (De la Fuente 2002, De la Fuente et al. 2004a, b.
+2005, 2011a, De la Fuente and Miquel 2009, Arranz et al. 2010).
+In agreement with the oxidation theory of ageing (Harman 1956, Miquel et al. 1980, Miquel 1998), we have observed that those age-related changes of immune cell functions have as their basis an oxidative and inflammatory stress situation, which has among its intracellular mechanisms the activation of the NFκB in the immune cells (De la Fuente et al. 2005, De la Fuente and Miquel 2009, Arranz et al. 2010).
+Moreover, we have proposed a key involvement of the immune system in the rate of ageing of each organism, since there is a relation between the redox state and functional capacity of the immune cells and the longevity of individuals (De la Fuente and Miquel 2009, Alonso-Fernández and De la Fuente 2011).
+A confirmation of this role of the immune system in the oxi-inflamm-ageing is that the administration of adequate amounts of antioxidants in the diet, which improves the immune cell functions, decreasing their oxidative stress, in experimental animals and humans, increases the longevity of mice (Arranz et al. 2008, De la Fuente et al. 2008, 2011a, b, De la Fuente and Miguel 2009, De la Fuente 2010).